 What if I don't know the exact page of the census?

-You might be able to find census indexes near you.
+Alternatively, you might be able to find census indexes in book form near you.
 Check with your local librarian or genealogical society.
-Private firms have produced indexes to census records for specific years, generally 1790-1870.
+Private firms produced indexes to census records for specific years, generally 1790–1870.
 These are widely available throughout the country in libraries that have genealogical collections.
-In addition to these printed indexes, there are microfilm indexes to the 1900 and 1920 census and partial indexes to the 1880, 1910, and 1930 censuses available in some libraries.
+In addition to these printed indexes, there are microfilm indexes to the 1900 and 1920 censuses and partial indexes to the 1880, 1910, and 1930 censuses available in some libraries.

 From these indexes, you can determine the exact page on which a family was enumerated.
 With that information, you can use the NATF Form 82 to order a copy of the page.
-Use the online Inquire form to request NATF Form 82 within this list of National Archives Forms.
+Find the NATF Form 82 within this list of National Archives Forms.

 What are the Charters of Freedom?

 The Charters of Freedom are the founding documents of the United States.
 They are the Declaration of Independence, the Constitution, and the Bill of Rights.